Finxpd

 The greatest benefit is that huge orders have a much-diminished market impact.
 Dark pool trades do not incur exchange fees, and transactions based on the bid-ask midpoint do not incur the whole spread.
 If trading operated by broker-dealers and electronic market makers continues to increase, stock prices on exchanges may not accurately reflect the market.
 For instance, if a reputable mutual fund holds 20% of the firm RST stock and sells it, the fund may receive a favorable price.
 However, investors who recently purchased RST shares will have overpaid since the price might drop once the sale of the fund becomes public knowledge.

-As there is no assurance that the institution’s deal was performed at the lowest price, the lack of transparency in dark pools can also operate against pool participants.
+As there is no assurance that the institution’s deal was performed at the lowest price, the lack of transparency can also operate against pool participants.
 Despite having a modest share of the U.S. market, the broker-dealer internalizes many trades.
-If a broker-proprietary dealer’s traders trade against pool clients or if it gives HFT enterprises exclusive access to the dark pool, the opaqueness might cause conflicts of interest.
+If a broker-proprietary dealer’s traders trade against clients or if it gives HFT enterprises exclusive access to it, the opaqueness might cause conflicts of interest.

 Drawbacks